kushadhvaryu/Disaster-Response-Pipelines/README.md

 <a name="screenshots"></a>
 ## Screenshots

-1. This is an example of a message you can type to test Machine Learning model performance
+1. This is an example of features in which the messages will be categorised into when you type to test Machine Learning model performance

 ![Sample Input](screenshots/3.jpg)